Social Media Scams

 - If you send money through P2P services like CashApp or Venmo, those funds are almost impossible to recover.

-Wings on Social Media
+Wings Financial on Social Media

-Wondering whether a message or post is from an official Wings channel?
+Wondering whether a message or post is from an official Wings Financial channel?
 Use the links below to confirm our social media presences.
-Remember, Wings will never ask you for secure account information over social media.
+Remember, Wings Financial will never ask you for secure account information over social media.
 We recommend using one of the verified options for contacting us for anything account-related.

 Fraud Intelligence Insights